 - Direct Registration Fees:

-In the direct registration fees, you will need a valid US address and driver’s license.
+You will need a valid US address and driver’s license for direct registration fees.
 Usually, the fees are defined depending on the value of your RV.
-While some states will do the value calculation to come up with a fair price, others won’t really bother and will just give you a flat valuation charge.
+While some states will calculate the value to create a fair price, others won’t bother and will give you a flat valuation charge.

-However, you can always check out the different vehicle registration fees online or via a legal registered document.
+However, you can check the vehicle registration fees online or via a legally registered document.

 - Indirect registration fees.

-For the indirect registration fees, your RV might have to go through some inspections.
+Your RV might have to undergo some inspections for the indirect registration fees.
 These inspections could examine the safety of your RV, its emissions, and others.
-This might not happen in every state but depending on which state you are, you can be faced with this.
-It can also be either on a regular basis or simply for a one-time procedure.
+This might not happen in every state, but depending on which state you are in, you can be faced with this.
+It can also be either regularly or simply for a one-time procedure.

 The Laws about RV Sales Tax

-Now after you have paid for your registration fees, you will have to deal with sales tax.
-The sales tax itself depends on which state you have licensed your RV, not from where you bought it but from where you have registered it.
+Now, after you have paid your registration fees, you will have to deal with sales tax.
+The sales tax depends on which state you have licensed your RV, not from where you bought it but from where you registered it.

-It can be either your home state or a recently moved stat.
-Many RV owners make false statements about their registration addresses, writing down the different addresses from their actual ones.
-While this actually made possible, some states might allow people to register their RV under their state regulations, others don’t.
+It can be either your home state or a recently moved state.
+Many RV owners make false statements about their registration addresses, writing down different addresses from their actual ones.
+While this made it possible, some states might allow people to register their RV under state regulations, while others don’t.

 For example, Montana State permits out-of-the-state residents RV owners to register their RV since it does not acquire Sale tax.
 This is a great deal for some RV owners as it will help them to avoid paying the sales tax.

-Click here to read where can I park my RV for free 10 options
+Click here to read where can I park my RV for free ten options

-Nevertheless, other states will not allow such a procedure even though they don’t have a general sales tax as well.
-For them, it is considered as a state evasion and it is not possible to permit outsiders to register their RVs under a false state address.
+Nevertheless, other states will not allow such a procedure even though they don’t have a general sales tax.
+For them, it is considered state evasion, and it is impossible to permit outsiders to register their RVs under a false state address.

 These states are New Hampshire, Oregon, Alaska, and Delaware.
-In order to be able to register your RV in these mentioned states, you have to be legally residing in these stats.
+To be able to register your RV in these mentioned states, you have to be legally residing in these states.

-Other states like California, Minnesota, Massachusetts, and Iowa and more kind of impose sales tax on RVs that have been entering that state while being bought in another different one.
-These kinds of laws support the states to collect tax revenue and RV registrations fees.
+Other states like California, Minnesota, Massachusetts, and Iowa impose sales tax on RVs entering that state while being bought in another.
+These kinds of laws support the states to collect tax revenue and RV registration fees.

-Now that general sales tax exists in 45 states out of 50 it is made impossible for you to avoid sales tax in anyhow.
-You can’t simply avoid paying the taxes because you will be followed by Tax officials anywhere you go especially now they have your registration documents.
+Now that general sales tax exists in 45 states out of 50, you can’t avoid sales tax in any way.
+You can’t simply avoid paying the taxes because you will be followed by Tax officials anywhere you go, especially now they have your registration documents.

-The only possible way is to transfer to another cheap state where the sale taxed is less expensive than your current state.
-However, you can only make this decision if you know that you won’t be spending lots of money on your moving costs.
+The only possible way is to transfer to another cheap state where the sales tax is less expensive than your current state.
+However, you can only decide if you know you won’t spend lots of money on your moving costs.

 - Insurance wise:

-Depending on which state you are, the insurance varies accordingly.
-There are 3 kinds of obligatory insurances you should keep in mind:
+The insurance varies accordingly depending on which state you are in.
+There are three kinds of obligatory insurance you should keep in mind:

-- Bodily injury liability per accident; in this case, the insurance will go for all the people that got injured during the accident
+- Bodily injury liability per accident; in this case, the insurance will go for all the people who got injured during the accident

 - Property damage liability: in this case, the insurance will be paid for the property that was damaged during the accident